BaelLordofAll/aider/README.md

 - **Innovative Idea Generation**: Generates ideas for monetization and system enhancement.

-- **LLM Management**: Ability to switch between different Language Models for content generation and analysis.
+- **LLM Management**: Ability to switch between different Language Models for content generation, code generation, and other specific tasks.

 - **Agent Training**: Train AI agents with new data to enhance system capabilities.